 Applicants should read the guidelines carefully, in particular the scientific objectives of the program and the eligibility criteria.
 If in doubt about your eligibility or the appropriateness of the proposed research project, you should consult the Frequently Asked Questions (FAQ) or contact the Fellowship Office (fellow@hfsp.org).

-Applicants with a PhD on a biological topic should apply for a HFSP Long-Term Fellowship (LTF).
+Applicants who hold a doctoral degree from a non-biological discipline and who have not worked in the life sciences before should apply for a HFSP Cross-Disciplinary Fellowship (CDF).